henrioliv/MinimalLamp/README.md

  This file contains all the pallets of the code.
 A pallet, in order to be used, needs to be declared on the enum palletes_mode on the **MinimalLamp.ino** file.
 Once the pallet is declared, it will accesible by the main Serial menu.
 Don't forget to update the *number_of_palletes*

 ### RGB_animations.ino
 This file contains all the animations performed in the RGB color space.
 The animations use the colors described in the selected pallet.
 A new animation, in order to be available on the Serial menu, it needs to be declared on the enum *animation_modes* on the **MinimalLamp.ino** file.
+Don't forget to update the *number_of_modes*

 ### HSV_animations.ino
 This tab still has to adapted to be accesible via the Serial menu.
 It is basically the examples available on the **Adafruit_NeoPixel** library.